How to Clone Plants and What is the Best Cloning Method?

 - Cloning tray with ridges

 We will start with the peat pellet.
 The peat pellets are available in dried form.
 To use it, you have to add water first.
 Take a bucket and fill it with water.
 After then, add a peat pellet to it.
 The pellet will start expanding.
 When it is fully expanded, take it out of the water.
-Remove the excess water in it by squeezing it and then put it in the cloning tray.
+Remove the excess water in it by squeezing it and then putting it in the cloning tray.

+People ask, How To Make Clones Root Faster and the answer is simple.
 To speed up the rooting, remove most of the leaves.
 If there are too many leaves, then plants will spend energy and nutrients on them as well.
 We want to focus on roots.
 So, for the rapid development of roots, remove the excess leaves.

 When your plant cutting is ready to be planted, dip it into the rooting gel first and then into the rooting powder.
 After the dipping, poke the cutting into the pellets or any other medium you are using.
 Make sure the cutting remains still.
 When it is planted in the pellets, add a tablespoon of water to the base.
 This water will activate the rooting gel and powder.
 You can also use water spray for this purpose as well.
 Mist the base and also the whole plant with the help of spray.